Welcome to the WAVES Laboratory

 intervention measures of attention / executive function, emotional regulation, state/trait anxiety, test anxiety, and mindfulness.
 E-mail: email@example.com

-Melannie Pineda is a new doctoral student in the lab.
-She graduated from FAU and completed her undergraduate Honor's Thesis project in the WAVES lab.
+Melannie Pineda graduated from the FAU Developmental Neuroscience Ph.D.
+Program in 2017.
+She also earned her master's degree at FAU and completed her undergraduate Honor's Thesis project in the WAVES lab.
 Melannie's

 thesis project involved looking at the stability of EEG and jealousy responses in infants between the ages of 9-months and 12-months of age.
 For her Master's